guerrerogenesis/unit-converter/README.md

   npm: '10.8.2',
   node: '20.18.1',

-To deploy on local enviroment use "npm install" command and then npm run dev to open http://localhost:5173/ on browser.
-If there is some questions please check the [Vite Docs](https://vite.dev/guide/) or contact me [email](mailto:guerrerogenesisd@gmail.com)
+To deploy on local enviroment use "npm install" command and then "npm run dev" to open http://localhost:5173/ on browser.

+If there is some questions please check the [Vite Docs](https://vite.dev/guide/) or contact me via [email](mailto:guerrerogenesisd@gmail.com)

 # React + TypeScript + Vite